2018 in Queensland soccer: Finals

-Cup Competitions
+Cup competitions

 2018 Canale Cup

 Brisbane-based soccer clubs competed in 2018 for the Canale Cup, known for sponsorship reasons as the 2018 Pig 'N' Whistle Canale Cup.
 Clubs entered from the Brisbane Premier League, the Capital League 1, Capital League 2 and Capital League 3.
 The early rounds of the competition were linked to the qualifying competition for the 2018 FFA Cup, where losing teams from successive rounds of the FFA Cup Preliminary rounds entered in following rounds of the Canale Cup.

 This knockout competition was won by Grange Thistle.

-FFA Cup Qualifiers
+FFA Cup qualifiers

-Queensland-based soccer clubs competed in 2018 in the Preliminary rounds for the 2018 FFA Cup.
-The four winners of Seventh Round qualified for the final rounds of the FFA Cup; Cairns FC (representing North Queensland), Gold Coast Knights (representing South Queensland), with Olympic FC and Queensland Lions representing Brisbane.
+Queensland-based soccer clubs competed in 2018 in the preliminary rounds for the 2018 FFA Cup.
+The four winners of the seventh round qualified for the final rounds of the FFA Cup; Cairns FC (representing North Queensland), Gold Coast Knights (representing South Queensland), with Olympic FC and Queensland Lions representing Brisbane.
 In addition, A-League club Brisbane Roar qualified for the final rounds, entering at the Round of 32.